MDzkM/DDP2/README.md

 # Repository For DDP2 Class Archives.

 ## TL;DR
-This is a collection of solutions for DDP2 class in the academic year of 2018/2019 second semester.
+This is a collection of solutions for DDP2 class in the second semester of academic year 2018/2019.
 I created this repository to help those who need a learning material and/or sample codes to look at while also keeping a history of my past assignments.

 However, I must emphasize that the solutions displayed here are not guaranteed to be the most optimal and by far something that I can claim a best practice.
 So don't forget to learn and practice from another source.